Peter-Pan-001/Recommender-Systems-Specialization/01-Non-Personalized/README.md

 #### Mean

-ItemMeanModel:
+ItemMeanModel: Class that stores item mean ratings.

-ItemMeanModelProvider:
+ItemMeanModelProvider: Class that builds the mean rating item scorer, computing item means from the ratings in the DAO.

-DampedMeanModelProvider:
+DampedMeanModelProvider: Class that builds the mean rating item scorer, computing damped item means from the ratings in the DAO.

-MeanItemBasedItemRecommender:
+MeanItemBasedItemRecommender: Class that scores each item with its mean rating.

 #### Association

-AssociationModel:
+AssociationModel: An association rule model, storing item-item association scores.

-BasicAssociationModelProvider:
+BasicAssociationModelProvider: Build a model for basic association rules.
+This class computes the association for all pairs of items.

-LiftAssociationModelProvider:
+LiftAssociationModelProvider: Build an association rule model using a lift metric.

-AssociationItemBasedItemRecommender:
+AssociationItemBasedItemRecommender: Class that uses association rules.

 ## Excel Explanation